Vicente015/instatus.ts-website/README.md

-# /create website
+# instatus.ts Website

-> The website housing documentation for /create
+> The website housing documentation for instatus.ts

 ## Website source

-This website is forked from https://github.com/dbots-pkg/dbots-website which is forked from https://github.com/discordjs/website
+This website is forked from https://github.com/Snazzah/slash-create-website/ which is forked from https://github.com/dbots-pkg/dbots-website which is forked from https://github.com/discordjs/website

 ## Project setup
 ```